 • Do not eat meat as it takes much time to digest

-• Do not put too much salt in jaundice patient’s meals
+• Do not put too much salt in a jaundice patient’s meals

 • Avoid high-protein foods such as eggs, meats, etc.